NeurIPS 2022 Guidance for Workshop Proposals

 Workshops are not a venue for work that has been previously published in other conferences on machine learning or related fields.
 Work that is presented at the main NeurIPS conference should not appear in a workshop, including as part of an invited talk.
 Organizers should make this clear in their calls and explain in their proposal how they will discourage the presentation of already finalized machine learning work.

 We encourage workshop submissions of varying lengths and scopes.
 Organizers should state whether their workshops are meant to be large-attendance talk format or small group presentations.
-Organizers should articulate what they hope to achieve from the format proposal beyond the talks listed.
+Organizers should articulate what they hope to achieve from the format of the proposal beyond the talks listed.

 Organizing a workshop is a complex task, and proposals should outline the organizational experience and skills of the proposed organizers (as a team).
 We encourage junior researchers to be involved in workshop organization but prefer some collective experience in organizing a complex event.